-Should Female Nutrition be the same as Male Nutrition?
-Sadly the answer is NO and you’ve been lied too…
+Should female nutrition be the same as male nutrition?
+Sadly the answer is NO and so you may’ve been lied to…

-If there’s one thing i’ve learned about consulting for over 500 clients and teams including the US Navy, Hollywood Celebs, World Gold Medalists, The NBA, MLB and just about everyone else it is that there are a TON of myths, fads and lies in the weight loss and nutrition world.
+If there’s one thing I’ve learned about consulting for over 500 clients and teams including the US Navy, Hollywood Celebs, World Gold Medalists, The NBA, MLB, and many others too, it is that there are a TON of myths, fads and lies in the weight loss and nutrition world.

-and today, I’m going to debunk it all, backed by science…
+And today, I’m going to debunk some of them, backed by science, of course…

 In this article I will cover a variety of points, demonstrating why women should eat differently to men and why a female specific diet plan will drastically improve fat loss, health, energy and overall results!

-Here’s just a few gender differences that i’ll break down and teach you the key female specific points you MUST know:
+Here are just a few gender differences that I’ll breakdown and will teach you the key female-specific information you simply MUST know: